-According to the Financial Statements Act larger companies (including listed companies) must in their annual reports address CSR matters including personnel, human rights, and environmental responsibility issues such as climate impact reduction, actions against corruption, etc. and may voluntarily publish a separate report on CSR.
-The statutory requirement means that the companies must account for their policies on CSR, or state that they do not have any.
+According to the Financial Statements Act, larger companies (including listed companies) must, in their annual reports, address CSR matters including considerations on human rights, social matters, environmental and climate matters, anti-corruption, etc. in their business strategies and commercial activities.
+The statutory requirement means that the companies must account for their policies on CSR or state why they do not have any.
+Under the Financial Statements Act, certain larger companies must also disclose any payments to public authorities (tax, etc.), and this notification duty is subject to fines.
+A similar duty has been implemented in the Securities Trading Act effective as of 26 November 2015.